 I don’t know what sparked her memory.
 Often when people ask about others, it’s because they want to know more.
 It makes me realize that I need to share family lore.
 I’ve been shortchanging her by keeping it to myself.

 Jess will be home soon.
 I’m going to tell her that her Grand Daddy grew up during the Great Depression.
 Will then have to explain to her what the Depression was.

 I’ll tell her when I was a pre-teen, he took me to the 1000 islands on a fishing trip.
 (I’d better get a map out).
-After spending the day on a small outboard motorboat, our guide took us to a tiny island, built a fire and cooked bacon, eggs and the fresh trout we caught.
+After spending the day on a small outboard motorboat, our guide took us to a tiny island, built a fire, and cooked bacon, eggs, and the fresh Bass we caught.